aws-samples/amazon-sagemaker-experiments-dvc-demo/sagemaker-studio-dvc-image/README.md

 This custom image sample demonstrates how to create a custom Conda environment in a Docker image and use it as a custom kernel in SageMaker Studio.

 The Conda environment must have the appropriate kernel package installed, for e.g., `ipykernel` for a Python kernel.
-This example creates a Conda environment called `myenv` with a few Python packages (see [environment.yml](environment.yml)) and the `ipykernel`.
-SageMaker Studio will automatically recognize this Conda environment as a kernel named `conda-env-myenv-py` (See  [app-image-config-input.json](app-image-config-input.json))
+This example creates a Conda environment called `dvc` with a few Python packages (see [environment.yml](environment.yml)) and the `ipykernel`.
+SageMaker Studio will automatically recognize this Conda environment as a kernel named `conda-env-dvc-py`.

 ### Clone the GitHub repository
 ```bash